This festive season we will be closed from 12 noon Friday 24th of December 2024, reopening on Thursday 2nd January 2025. Seasons Greetings everyone!

 This tree has a smooth trunk with cream to grey coloured bark which sheds in flakes.
 It has narrow shaped green leaves and as it matures, forms a large open canopy.
 From Autumn to Spring, an abundance of red flowers appear in clusters of three attracting a variety of birdlife.
 40cm/27L

-This Australian native tree naturally occurs on the tablelands of New South Wales and is capable of tolerating difficult, dry stony soils.
+This Australian native tree grows naturally down the central tablelands of New South Wales to Victoria, and across as far as Ararat.
+A tough tree, it is capable of tolerating difficult, dry stony soils.
 Juvenile foliage is oval in shape and grey-green in colour whilst the mature, adult leaves are more ovate.
-The short trunk can be smooth or box like (fissured).
+The short trunk can be smooth or box-like (fissured).
 Flowering occurs from September to January during which small white flowers appear.
 40cm/27L

 This tree is a medium to tall grower, best known for its unusual bark which varies from smooth to rough all the way down the trunk.
 Often the bark varies presenting an array of colours including grey, yellow, red and brown and occasionally, can be very dark and rough.
 Very fragrant, white flowers appear during the warmer months.
 40cm/27L 50cm/52L